FelixOnline/v2/content/articles/2010-12-2-botown-bring-the-bollywood-funk.md

 subtitle: >
   The Jazz Café, 5th November 2010
 date: "2010-12-02 21:04:47 +0000"

 # Attributes from Felix Online V1
 id: "485"
 old_path: /music/485/botown-bring-the-bollywood-funk
 aliases:
  - /music/485/botown-bring-the-bollywood-funk
+imported: true
+comments:
+ - Excellent article that prompted me to find out more about this great group and listen to them on youtube I wont disclose my age but lets say I had all the original songs when they were released and now listening to the same songs with a twist of sax and jazz made it all very exciting BalwantNice one Rishi This is so koool I am glad that the younger generation can bring the golden oldies back to life in a modern mixture combined with Jazz As for India  I think it will be a great hit they mix all their new hits with a western flavour Ill check out Rekhas voiice laterHey Rishi  can you get me their contact details and Ill invite them to City As for the article youre not only a scientist but a journalist toooo Well done  looking forward to the next review Asha Nice review I also went to see these guys at the Jazz Cafe after seeing them on TV Absolutely loved it amazing evening Its so refreshing to see a live band that can play well Great vocals sexy sax and cool bass as well as the

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - rm1709

+# Homepage control params
 headline: true
 featured: true